-Master of Bioscience Engineering: Cellular and Genetic Engineering
+Master of Bioscience Engineering: Cellular and Genetic Engineering (Leuven)

-The Master CGE is a two stage Master’s programme of 120 credits.
+The Master is a two year Master’s programme of 120 credits.
 It consists of a main specialisation package of at least 60 credits, the "Major".
-This major is composed of a compulsory major package, and a variable package, where you have the possibility to choose the application domains in which you want to specialise.
+This major is composed of a compulsory major package and a variable package, where you have the possibility to choose the application domains in which you want to specialise.
 There is a choice of a subsidiary specialisation of maximum 20 credits, the "Minor".
 The programme further allows a limited number of electives.
 In particular a professional internship of 5 weeks is an opportunity to explore the broader work field.
 Finally, the programme culminates in the master thesis (30 credits).
 During the master thesis students are embedded in a research group and engage in original and relevant scientific research.

 Does this course require proof of English proficiency?